anthonylan/vuesaga/README.md

 ### Installation

-You can install the Vue Stripe Integration Library via npm:
+You can install the VueSaga Library via npm:

 ```bash